MMcClure11/jotto/Notes.md

-    [] Reset the game with a new word from the server [X] Use connected component (tests will be very similar to input and guessedWord) or unconnected component with unit tests for reducer and action
+    [] Reset the game with a new word from the server [X] Use connected component (tests will be very similar to input and guessedWord) or unconnected component with unit tests for reducer and action --Tested on Bonnie's solution, and it DOES work (had to monkey around with commenting out the wordnik url) --require further study to determine why mine does not reset the word [] clear out table of guessed words when New Word button is clicked